bertis-informatics/msmu/mkdocs/index.md

 ## Overview

-`msmu` is a Python package for scalable, modular, and reproducible LC-MS/MS `proteomics` data analysis.
+`msmu` is a Python package for scalable, modular, and reproducible LC-MS/MS bottom-up `proteomics` data analysis.
 It supports PSM (precursor), peptide, and protein-level processing, integrates `MuData` (`AnnData`) structure, and enables stepwise normalization, batch correction, and statistical testing for biomarker discovery and systems biology.

 ---